adamzu/spotify-slack-bot/README.md

 ## What you need

-* A computer (Mac OS X only, for now) running Spotify.
+* A computer (Mac OS X only, for now) running Spotify (make sure it's Spotify version 1.0.9 or higher).
 * Python and Ruby (already included with OS X), `pip`, and `brew`.
 * A Slack Bot integration setup and its API Key.
 * A Slack channel dedicated to your playlist for the bot to broadcast messages when needed.